unhuman-io/motor-realtime/README.md

-# realtime-tmp
+# motor-realtime

 This project contains helps interface with a kernel driver to communicate to motor controllers over USB and an API to help communicate with the motor controllers.
 The kernel driver is available at github at unhuman-io/usb_rt_driver.
 The API will install a shared library motor_manager.so and include files: motor.h and motor_manager.h.
-An example is installed in `share/realtime-tmp/example`.
-A very minimal python interface that is compatible with the NVidia Jetbot demo is installed in `share/realtime-tmp/python`.
+An example is installed in `share/motor-realtime/example`.
+A very minimal python interface that is compatible with the NVidia Jetbot demo is installed in `share/motor-realtime/python`.

 `motor_util` is a command line utility that is also installed.
 It uses the motor_manager library and enumerates any connected devices.